-From robotics and automation technology to prosthetic limbs and jet navigation systems, engineers do more than solve problems.
-They change the way we live.
+From robotics and automation technology to prosthetic limbs and jet navigation systems, engineering does more than solve problems.
+It changes the way we live.

 Mechatronics engineering students take NC State and UNC Asheville course work, all on the UNC Asheville campus.
 Some NC State engineering courses are taught by engineering faculty residing on the UNC Asheville campus, while other NC State course work is delivered to UNC Asheville via live distance education technology.

 Mechatronics engineering is a concentration of mechanical, electrical, and computer engineering that focuses on the computer control of electromechanical systems.

 Using sensors, actuators, and microprocessors, Mechatronics engineers design and develop high-performance systems in industries ranging from mechanical and aerospace to automation and robotics.
 Graduates have the educational preparation necessary to understand how their work affects society in the areas of ethics, sustainability, and aesthetics.

 Students in the 2+2 Program begin at UNC Asheville and transfer to NC State University after one or two years to complete their engineering degree in one of many specialized fields.

 Many engineering students find employment through internships while earning their degree.

 Joint B.S. in Engineering – Mechatronics Concentration

 A four-year Joint NC State – UNC Asheville Bachelor of Science in Engineering (BS) – Mechatronics Concentration Degree.

 2+2 Engineering Program